huzaifazahid888/stm32-usb-bootloader/README.md

 0x08020000
 ```

-The reserved sector is used to store the header of the last successfully validated application.
+The reserved sector is used to store the header of the last successfully validated application when header support is enabled.

 ## Bootloader Workflow